dmtekky/astro-bet-advisor/README.md

 ## Database Schema Overview

-This section outlines the structure and relationships of the core database tables used in the Astro Bet Advisor application.
+This section outlines the structure and relationships of the core database tables used in the Full Moon Odds application.

 ### Core Entities and Their Relationships: